iccaving/icccsite/content/trip/yorkshire/yorkshire-2014-11-14.md

 ####Bogdan

-Alexander Seaton Yorkshire I began with a gruelling test of my commitment to caving.
+Yorkshire I began with a gruelling test of my commitment to caving.
 Just as Odysseus' resolve was tested by the sirens, the Korean society's giant and delicious looking pile of food lay enticing me nearby as we packed the minibus.
 Despite this (and even without needing to be strapped to the minibus) I stood by my decision to spend my weekend cold and damp in a cave.
 Thus having had my willpower drained completely, the six hour drive up to Yorkshire serenaded by Ollie and his rendition of “I want to know what love is” was vital for restoring my passion for caving.

 We rose unnaturally early on Saturday and were treated to a lavish breakfast of scrambled eggs, greasy sausages and Tesco's Everyday Value baked beans (a British delicacy).
 This put to rest any lingering thoughts I may have had about Korean food.
 I eagerly wolfed it down and proceeded to prepare myself physically and mentally for the day's caving.
 Due to the large number of people on the trip and the abundance of caves nearby we divided ourselves into four groups, mine made up of Ben, Sarah, William and Rhys Gordon-Levitt.
 Having begun relatively flawlessly, things took a turn for the worse as we drove towards the cave with my realisation that I was missing a couple of vital pieces of safety equipment: chocolate and a set of 'cows' tails'.
 Having not previously come across the latter I was relieved to discover that their manufacture didn't involve animal cruelty - the procedure involves plenty of anaesthetic.
 Fortunately the presence of a Co-op en-route combined with Rhys and Jack's ingenuity and sacrifice, in this case unfortunately lacking anaesthetic, solved both of these problems.
 Finally prepared, we set off up the valley on foot towards the cave.